 It’s a myth that rain-bearing clouds are grey.
 They are actually blue in color.
 This photo, made off the coast of Ushuaia at the very bottom of Argentina, proves this point.

 Now let’s examine the facts.

-The Color of the Light Effects the Color of the Subject
+The Color of Light and the Color of Subject

 The color of the foreground rocks and grass, as well as that of the rusting ship in the mid ground, look pretty much as you would expect them to.

 That’s because they are lit with gentle sunlight, sometime between an hour after sunrise and an hour before sunset.

 It’s during that relatively large window of the day that we can expect sunlight to be, more or less, neutral in color.

 However, the distant mountains are shaded.
 They are not lit by the sun, but by the sky above.